qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 **Vulkan.**
 - Primitive restart is 'broken'.
 This seems to be a GCN hardware bug as it also affects proprietary drivers.
 Workaround implemented. (confirmed - see [this commit](https://github.com/mesa3d/mesa/commit/eae8f49fc65e6e625f5e05d38c3bf1b61b84bd3d))
+- LLVM8 codegen is broken.
+Use mesa with LLVM9 codegen to avoid this issue.
+Padoka PPA has the updated LLVM9 drivers for ubuntu users.
+See [this bug report.](https://bugs.freedesktop.org/show_bug.cgi?id=110970)